theodore-brucker/CoveSecurity/README.md

-# MLSec
+# Cove Security

 ## Mission Statement

-Our mission is to create a powerful machine-learning application that learns network traffic patterns and detects intrusions in real-time.
-By leveraging advanced algorithms and real-time data processing, we aim to enhance cybersecurity and provide robust protection against emerging threats, ensuring the integrity and security of digital infrastructure.
+Our mission is to create a machine-learning-powered IDS that has no competition in its price range.
+Cove learns intricate network traffic patterns and detects novel and known attacks with increasing accuracy as it analyzes and learns a better and better representation of the network that it lives in.
+This technology is currently only affordable to enterprise-class organizations.
+That is about to change.